WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 Project environment can contain packages which have system requirements declared (in SystemRequirements field in their DESCRIPTION file).
 RSuite tries to interpret them and can help you to update your system for packages to build/work properly.
-For example xml package on linuxes requires libxml2 system library on Lunuxes.
+For example xml package on Linuxes requires libxml2 system library on Linuxes.
 Depending on platform (RedHat like or Debian like) appropriate package should be installed using appropriate package management utility.
 RSuite can check your system against these system requirements, try to install them (if running as privileged user) and generate script to to check/install them.